Boomatisch/Re-Release-Polspeak/README.md

 # Installation

-1. Download this Resource from here or go to my FiveM Forum Post: --LINK SOON--
+1. Download this Resource from here or go to my FiveM Forum Post: https://forum.cfx.re/t/re-release-esx-polspeak/1320932
 2. Extract this Resource
 3. Drop this Resource in your Resources Folder
 4. Copy ***ALL*** Sound-File's from polspeak/sounds in -> InteractSound/client/html/sounds